-- 1. Hearing by an impartial staff member (UM-DeSoto Coordinator of Academic Support Services, Pat Coats).
+- 1. Hearing by an impartial staff member.
 At this point the objections are heard, and an attempt at resolving the issue made (i.e. the student and staff member come to an understanding and the student accepts the discipline). - 2.
 If Step One is not acceptable to the student, a Disciplinary Appeals Committee at the campus will hear the matter.
-The committee is composed of the staff member who heard the original issue and at least two others including a permanent appointee to the Appeals Committee (Dr. Desiree Watson at UM-DeSoto).
+The committee is composed of the staff member who heard the original issue and at least two others including a permanent appointee to the Appeals Committee.
 The hearing could result in a resolution for the student. - 3.
 If Step Two is not acceptable to the student, then the student can appeal the matter to the Executive Director at the campus.
 If the student does not accept the decision of the Executive Director, the matter is referred to the appropriate officer(s) on the Oxford campus. - 4.
-If at any point in the process individuals believe that the student is a danger to him/ herself or others, the matter will be referred to the Student Intervention Team on the Oxford Campus.
+If at any point in the process individuals believe that the student is a danger to him/herself or others, the matter will be referred to the Student Intervention Team on the Oxford Campus.